 How to Setup a Conference Room for a Hybrid Office

-Hayley Cannon, Oct 5, 2022
+Hayley Spooner, Oct 5, 2022

 In the era of hybrid work it’s important to create meeting spaces and conference rooms that work for everyone.
 In this post we’ll guide you through everything you need to know to create the perfect space for your distributed team.